 Simple English definitions for legal terms

-Read a random definition: legal pneumoconiosis
+Read a random definition: no arrival, no sale

 Market-making is when a broker-dealer sets the prices for stocks that are not traded on a stock exchange.
 They do this by reporting the prices they are willing to buy and sell the stocks for.
 The broker-dealer buys and sells the stocks for their own account, which means they accept offers to both buy and sell the stocks.
 This practice is regulated by the NASD and the SEC.